Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 If you just want to change the default install location for apps, that’s simple.
 Changing it for standard programs is a bit more complicated.

-Press Ctrl + I to bring up the Settings menu.
+Press the Windows key + I to bring up the Settings menu.
 From here, click System and then select Storage from the left-hand menu.

-Underneath Save locations, you will see various dropdowns.
+Underneath the More storage settings heading, click Change where new content is saved.
 To change the default drive for new apps, use the New apps will save to: dropdown.

-You will note that this page also allows you to change the default location of things like documents, music, and pictures.
+You will notice that this page also allows you to change the default location of things like documents, music, and pictures.

 The majority of programs will let you change the install path when installing them, which might be a better solution than fiddling with the system.

 If you do want to proceed, we recommend a program called Install Dir Changer.
-Download it from SourceForge and then open the exe.
+Download it from SourceForge and then run the program.

 Once the program has opened, click Enable Editing and then click Yes when the User Account Control window pops up.
 You’ll now be able to select a default install path, using the … button to browse to a folder path if necessary.